jmmastey/level_up_exercises/overlord/NOTES.md

 I now had some idea of how the client was visualizing the bomb application working but I wasn't mired in implementation details.
 So I started in on the behavior:

 * "When the bomb is first booted, it should not be activated."

+So I was able to make the simplest possible implementation: initially just a Sinatra route that served up text.
+And then a bare-bones web page that contained that exact text.
+So now what?
+I could just keep designing more Cucumber specs or I could start getting into actual code.
+However, going with the thrust of test-first I didn't know the code I wanted yet since we hadn't fleshed out the design.
+So we went back to one of our initial statements:

+* "A new bomb can be activated with a valid activation code."

+This begs the question of what "valid" means.

+* "Valid activation codes are only numeric."
+* "Valid activation codes are exactly four digits."

+But where do I do this?
+In order to get the initial test to pass, I created some web pages and some JavaScript.
+That was all that was needed to provide a simple form and handle a click.
+Should I put the validation in the JavaScript as well?
+At this point, I could start constructing this entire app in JavaScript -- so why do I even need any Ruby code at all, beyond the bare minimum of Sinatra providing the routing?
+So far nothing in the design was calling out the need for anything beyond HTML and JS.
+At this point, however, "valid" was not called out in the spec file so anything was valid.